iamironz/unsafe/README.md

 Android has no `sun.misc.Unsafe` class in standard sdk library.
 This library solves this problem by using compiled direct access to system class library (without using reflection).

-**Use only for experimental proposes and between pre-compiled dependency from jcenter because `sun.misc.Unsafe` doesn't included in sdk library!**
+**Use only for experimental proposes and between pre-compiled dependency from jcenter because `sun.misc.Unsafe` doesn't included in sdk library and you can't jst to create Unsafe class from source code!**

 For more explanation see this articles list: